hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. versionadded:: 1.1

-:py:meth:`~.api.signals.BaseSignal.transpose` method changes how the dataset dimensions are interpreted (as signal or navigation axes).
+:meth:`~.api.signals.BaseSignal.transpose` method changes how the dataset dimensions are interpreted (as signal or navigation axes).
 By default is swaps the signal and navigation axes.
 For example: